-Live events encounter a range of challenges, such as the large volume of network traffic, and the limited time available to set up temporary networks so visitors can share events on social media, cash free purchases and stream videos.
-All of which impact the quality of the customers experience.
+Live events encounter a range of challenges, such as huge volumes of network traffic, and the need to set up temporary networks in a limited amount of time so that visitors can share events on social media, make cash-free purchases and stream videos.

 To overcome these challenges, TOURtech worked with Microsoft partner Sinefa to deploy its unified management and visualisation solution in 2015 after a successful two-week trial.
 Sinefa’s solution has made it possible to fix network congestion issues that often occur at live events and improved customer satisfaction by decreasing network performance-related complaints.